DigitalCoreNZ/hashnode/cm232j1bv000f09i87q3hdvie.md

 sudo mv libglib-2.0.so* libgio-2.0.so* libgmodule-2.0.so* disabled_libs/
 ```

-> NOTE: Moving these libraries forces Resolve to use the Ubuntu libraries.
+> NOTE: Moving these libraries forces Resolve to use the Ubuntu 24.04LTS libraries.

-* I update my NVIDIA drivers:
+* I update my NVIDIA drivers, if required:

 ```bash